Xi1 Canis Majoris: Properties

-The apparent magnitude varies from +4.33 to +4.36 with a period of 5.03 hours.
+ξ1 Canis Majoris is classified as a Beta (β) Cephei variable that ranges from magnitude +4.33 to +4.36 with a period of 5.03 hours.
+This period has remained very stable, changing by no more than one second per century.
 Its pulsations cause its radius to vary by 1.0% to 1.5%.
-At the same time its effective temperature by about 500 K above and below its mean temperature.
+At the same time its effective temperature varies by about 500 K above and below its mean temperature.